 Jeanne Brooks, executive director of Hacks/Hackers, will study the impact that a network of journalists and programmers will have upon the media industry and how to organize regular collaboration in an organized fashion.

 University of Missouri campus fellows

-Mary Grigsby, associate professor of rural sociology, will qualitatively examine millennial mobile device usage and how that usage will affect the products and services news organizations should be thinking about.
+Mary Grigsby, professor of rural sociology, will qualitatively examine young adult (18-29) careerists’ changing media behaviors and how their motivations and preferences will affect the products and services news organizations should be thinking about.